So you wanna housesit? Here are my personal tips to get started.

 create a profile

 You can actively apply for any housesits you want to go to and/or you can simply respond to direct requests from homeowners.
-Most of the time, homeowners are inundated with applications for assignments, so you want to show them why you are so special.
-Are you familiar with the area they live in?
-Can you speak the language?
+Most of the time, homeowners are inundated with applications for assignments, so if you are applying, you want to show them why you are so special and why you would be a good fit for the assignment.
+Are you familiar with the area, the customs, the language?
 Do you have experience with their type of pet, or the specific breed?
-Do you have veterinary or animal shelter experience?
-Handy around the house?
+Do you have dog walking or veterinary experience?
 Green thumb?
 Flexible arrival and departure times are also a huge help, such as being able to arrive within the day and time frame that is most convenient for the homeowner.

 Once a conversation is started, then this is the time for both of you to get to know each other, ask questions and make sure that it's a good fit for all.
 As a sitter, ask questions about the things that are relevant and important to you.
 Especially be aware of vague descriptors, for example, if internet access is important to you, and someone lists 'wifi available', don't automatically assume it's unlimited data, it could just mean there is a basic or limited amount of gigabytes available to use per month.
 Like, 5.
 True story.